SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     import <#module#>

-Providing more detail limits the number of symbols that are imported to a specific submodule, or even to a specific declaration.
+Providing more detail limits what symbols are imported --- it can specify a specific submodule, or it can specify a specific declaration within a module or submodule.
+When this detailed form is used, only the imported symbol
+(and not the module that declares it) is made available in the current scope.

 .. syntax-outline::

     import <#import kind#> <#module#>
+    import <#module#>.<#submodule#>

 .. langref-grammar